The Life of Muhammad SAW English A. Guillaume

 Key Themes

-- Lay readers who wish to deepen their knowledge of Islamic teachings and the life of the Prophet Muhammad (ﷺ).
+- Students of Islamic studies looking for detailed biographical accounts of the Prophet Muhammad (ﷺ).